-As per the research proposal definition, it is a concise summary of the entire study and the main research questions.
-It is also used to describe what you will inquire about why it is important, and how you will conduct the research work.
+As per the research proposal definition, it is a concise summary of the entire study and what you will inquire about, describing why it is important.
+A good proposal also identifies the existing literature and suggests practical solutions.

 Purpose of a Research Proposal

-Below given are the purposes of making a research proposal.
+Below given are the main purposes of making a research proposal.

 - It is crucial for academics to get funding for their projects.